strimzi/strimzi-kafka-operator/README.md

 It is implemented as a deployment with a configurable number of workers.
 The default image currently contains only the Connectors distributed with Apache Kafka Connect - `FileStreamSinkConnector` and `FileStreamSourceConnector`.
-The REST interface for managing the Kafka Connect cluster is exposed internally within the Kubernetes / OpenShift cluster as service `kafka-connect` on port `8083`.
+The REST interface for managing the Kafka Connect cluster is exposed internally within the Kubernetes/OpenShift cluster as service `kafka-connect` on port `8083`.